Introduction

 Present Value = Cash Flow × Discount Factor

-NPV = Sum of Present Values
+NPV = Σ Present Values

-Key Features
+Key features:

-- Maximum transparency
+- Maximum transparency in calculations

 - Full calculation control